lxxxl123/mjt-maven/note/FW.md

     - (adj.) better in quality
     - (adj.) change in smooth and unnoticed way
 - sew: to join two piece of cloth by putting thread through them with a needle

+## semester
+- semester:
+  - (n.) a period of time into which a year is divided at a college or university

 ## sentence
 - sentence